codeX1616/Chatbot-GPT-3.5/README.md

 # Chatbot-GPT-3.5
-A simple chatbot using LLM GPT-3.5
+A simple chatbot using LLM GPT-3.5 and Langchain